DaisukeBekki/ESSLLI2025/README.md

 ### Tuesday

-I am introducing the semantic composition via DTS. ?Starting from the introduction of combinatory categorial grammar (CCG), the type mismatch problem of quantifiers in the non-subject positions, we will reach the notion of \textit{continuation} to remedy the problems. ?Then, we will discuss the classical crossover paradigm and its interaction with quantifier raising.
+I am introducing the semantic composition via DTS.
+Starting from the introduction of combinatory categorial grammar (CCG), the type mismatch problem of quantifiers in the non-subject positions, we will reach the notion of \textit{continuation} to remedy the problems.
+Then, we will discuss the classical crossover paradigm and its interaction with quantifier raising.

 ### Wednesday